-- i) When a Part 15 certification application includes an antenna list and photos, 4 lists of all antennas are needed in the filing.
-The antenna type(s), gain, model number and manufacturer are usually listed. - ii) Additional equivalent antennas from other manufacturers may be substituted, and then marketed without a Class II permissive change, with the following exceptions: - 1.
-Subpart D Unlicensed Personal Communications Service Devices the lowest gain antenna is needed for detecting lowest energy above the noise floor, in addition to the highest gain of each type.
-The addition of a lower gain antenna shall require a Class II permissive change. - 2.
-UNII devices the lowest gain antenna, in addition to the highest gain of each type, is needed because the lowest gain results in worst case radar reception.
-The addition of a lower gain antenna, of the type currently authorized or not, shall require a Class II permissive change. - 3.
-For Ultra Wide Band (UWB) devices, all antennas affect emissions so all antennas need to be tested.
-The addition of an antenna shall require a Class II permissive change. - 4.
-Transmitters subject to radiated power density limits, and operating at or near the maximum power density level may need to reduce EIRP with lower gain antennas.
-This applies to conditions when the radiated power density (V/m^2) is higher for lower gain antennas with less antenna surface area operating at the same EIRP levels an evaluation is required to determine if a Class I or II PC is applicable. - 5.
-For antennas operating in portable exposure conditions, see 5. b) iii. below. - iii) Equivalent antennas must be of the same type (e.g. yagi, dish, etc.), must be of equal or less gain than an antenna previously authorized under the same FCC ID, and must have similar in band and out of band characteristics (consult specification sheet for cutoff frequencies).
+- 1) For Part 15 certification applications, include a list of all antennas approved for use with the transmitter and photographs for each of the antennas.
+The antenna type(s), gain, model number and manufacturer are included in the list. - 2) Additional antennas that are equivalent may be substituted, and then marketed without a Class II permissive change, with the following exceptions: - a) Unlicensed Personal Communications Service Devices (Part 15 Subpart D) the lowest gain antenna is needed for detecting lowest energy above the noise floor, in addition to the highest gain of each type.
+The addition of a lower gain antenna requires a Class II permissive change. - b) U-NII devices the lowest gain antenna, in addition to the highest gain of each type, is needed because the lowest gain results in worst case radar reception.
+The addition of a lower gain antenna, of the type currently authorized or not, requires a Class II permissive change. - c) For ultra-wideband (UWB) devices, all antennas affect emissions so all antennas need to be tested.
+The addition of an antenna requires a Class II permissive change. - d) Transmitters subject to radiated power density limits, and operating at or near the maximum power density level may need to reduce EIRP with lower gain antennas.
+This applies to conditions when the radiated power density (e.g., in dBm/MHz or W/m2) is higher for lower gain antennas with less antenna surface area operating at the same EIRP levels an evaluation is required to determine if a Class I or Class II permissive change is applicable. - e) For transmitters with antennas operating in portable exposure conditions, see VI) B) 3) below. - f) Transmitters subject to a vertical fundamental frequency radiation limit above the horizon (e.g., EIRP for certain U-NII devices in § 15.407(a)(1)(i) or attenuation for UWB devices in § 15.515(d)).
+Any change in antenna pattern, antenna type or installation that results in an increase in the reported vertical radiation level requires a Class II permissive change. - 3) Equivalent antennas must be of the same type (e.g., yagi, dish, etc.), must be of equal or less gain than an antenna previously authorized under the same grant of certification (FCC ID), and must have similar in-band and out-of-band characteristics (consult specification sheet for cutoff frequencies).

-Note: Any new antenna type, or higher gain antenna, approved under Part 15 requires a Class II permissive change, and the requirements of Section 15.203 must be met.
+Any new antenna type, or higher gain antenna, approved under Part 15 requires a Class II permissive change, and the requirements of § 15.203 must be met.